 They run about half a size smaller than many of the other gloves.
 If you find that you fall in between sizes, we recommend that you consider sizing up.

-The Lithic was our Top Pick for Freedom of Movement and scored at the very top of the pack, taking home an overall score of 90 out of 100, and a 10 out of 10 for dexterity.
 If freedom of movement is what you're after in your quest for finding a ski glove, the Lithic will provide, as we were easily able to perform a whole slew of tasks.

 There are very few applications that the Lithic Gloves don't excel in.
 They are warm enough for most resort-bound skiers and riders, keeping your hands toasty when temperatures dip to around 0F or possibly even colder, depending on how warm your body runs.
 We found that they were fantastic in stormy or wet conditions, with everyone appreciating their above average dexterity.